The Structure Transfer Machine Theory and Applications: Introduction

 \section{Introduction}

-Human perception system abstracts the correct concept, when the relationship or compactness of the intra-class data (small structure variations) is maintained after the perception; otherwise it will cause conceptual errors \cite{per}.
-Analogously, data-driven learning approaches become as a trend which, by all means, try to maintain the class-specific feature compactness (perception) of the input data~\cite{J.Wright:PAMI2009,K.Simonyan, centerloss}.
+Human perception system abstracts the correct concept, when the relationship or the compactness of the intra-class data (small structure variations) is maintained after the perception; otherwise it will cause conceptual errors \cite{per}.
+Analogously, data-driven learning approaches become a trend which by all means aim to maintain the class-specific feature compactness (perception) of the input data~\cite{J.Wright:PAMI2009, vgg, centerloss}.
 For a learning algorithm, such a compactness can be accomplished if the expected presentation is achieved for an unbiased estimator (classifier) \cite{bias1,bias2}.

 Traditional hand-crafted features often require human expert knowledge, thereby making themselves domain specific.
-In contrast, deep learning based features can be learned automatically by composing multiple nonlinear transformations, which yield more abstract and useful representations.
+In contrast, deep learning based features can be learned automatically by composing multiple nonlinear transformations, yielding more abstract and useful representations.
 However, typically no distribution prior is embedded into the learning of deep features, making such schemes uncontrollable for certain circumstances.
-A center loss regularization term is sucessfully exploited, in essence a Gaussian prior, in deep learning to improve face recognition performance \cite{centerloss}.
-However, such a system does not seem to work properly when the data is of complicated structure.
-Considering the fact that the conventional deep learning features are able to better distinguish the between-class variability~\cite{iclr,Lu2015CVPR}, can we breakthrough the restriction of simple Gaussian prior \cite{centerloss} into a better prior, so as to tolerate large intra-class variations?
-If so, even the intra-class variations are large, the inter-class samples can be still well separated due to super discriminant capability of deep learning.
-As a result, the generalization ability of the learned feature can be expected to be significantly improved.
+Recently, a center loss regularization term which is in essence a Gaussian prior is successfully exploited in deep learning to improve face recognition performance \cite{centerloss}.
+However, such a system does not work properly when the data is of complicated structure.
+Considering the fact that the conventional deep learning features are able to better distinguish the between-class variability~\cite{iclr,Lu2015CVPR}, we attempt to breakthrough the restriction of simple Gaussian prior \cite{centerloss} into a better prior so as to tolerate large intra-class variations.
+Thus, the inter-class samples can be still well separated even with the large intra-class variance due to super discriminant capability of deep learning.
+As a result, the generalization ability of the learned feature is expected to be significantly improved.